Motor Mount Buyer's Guide

 Not being installed the right way

 Faulty installation usually happens when trying to replace motor mounts on your own or getting someone to change them for cheap.
-To avoid failure brought about by improper installation, it is still best to get a licensed auto mechanic to install your engine mounts because they have the right tools and adequate knowledge to properly do so.
+To avoid failure brought about by improper installation, it is still best to get a licensed auto mechanic to install your engine mounts because they have the right tools and skills for the job.

 Being defective right from the start